Battery maintenance guide for Perth homes

 - Temperature: Within acceptable range

-What to Monitor Monthly
+What to check monthly

 - Total energy throughput: Track against warranty limits